 The combination of dextroamphetamine and amphetamine can be habit-forming.
-Do not take a larger dose, take the medication more often, or take it for a longer time than prescribed by your doctor.
+Do not take a larger dose, take it more often, or take it for a longer time than prescribed by your doctor.
 If you take too much dextroamphetamine and amphetamine, you may find that the medication no longer controls your symptoms, you may feel a need to take large amounts of the medication, and you may experience unusual changes in your behavior.
 You or your caregiver should tell your doctor immediately, if you experience any of the following symptoms: fast, pounding, or irregular heartbeat; sweating; dilated pupils; abnormally excited mood; restlessness; irritability; difficulty falling sleeping or staying asleep; hostility; aggression; anxiety; loss of appetite; loss of coordination; uncontrollable movement of a part of the body; flushed skin; vomiting; stomach pain; or thinking about harming or killing oneself or others or planning or trying to do so.
-Overusing dextroamphetamine and amphetamine may also cause sudden death or serious heart problems such as heart attack or stroke.
+Overusing dextroamphetamine and amphetamine may also cause sudden death or serious heart problems or sudden death.

 Tell your doctor if you or anyone in your family drinks or has ever drunk large amounts of alcohol, uses or has ever used street drugs, or has overused prescription medications.
 Your doctor will probably not prescribe dextroamphetamine and amphetamine for you.